All Episodes

 Thus, fewer people are paying taxes.

-and And we will be spending more money than we were because we have to spend unemployment benefits, and we're going to be getting less money because they don't have jobs not paying taxes.
+Add to that, those people who lose jobs will get unemployment benefits, and we will be spending more money than we were because we have to spend unemployment benefits, and we're going to be getting less money because they don't have jobs not paying taxes.

-Ergo, it would quote unquote cost the government, but only if people lose their jobs.
+Ergo, it would, quote unquote, cost the government, but only if people lose their jobs.

 If unemployment comes back, keep the tax rates the same, revenue will go up.

-more people paying taxes.
+More people paying taxes.

-One Democrat's out there saying that we have to borrow money from China to pay for the rich to have a tax cut.
+I know one Democrat's out there saying that we have to borrow money from China to pay for the rich to have a tax cut.

-We We don't.
+We don't.

 We have to borrow from China for every bit of spending Obama's doing.